cicero343/job-scraper/README.md

 It produces a single `results-aggregated.html` report with jobs ranked by how many of your searches they appeared in.
 Jobs appearing in all searches are surfaced at the top.
 It also automatically separates out:

-- **Likely irrelevant** — titles whose words appear rarely across the result set, flagging outliers like physical security engineering roles that slip through keyword matching
+- **Likely irrelevant** — titles whose words appear rarely across the result set, flagging outliers that slipped through keyword matching
 - **High volume recruiters** — companies posting 6 or more listings, separated for review as they may be aggregators rather than direct hirers

 Requires Python 3 — no additional packages needed.